 from being evaluated, and allows it to match the

-on the left-hand side of the
+hand side of the

 Notice that while functions like Hold prevent evaluation of expressions, they do not affect the manipulation of parts of those expressions with and other operators.